vmfarms/generate_updateinfo/README.md

 UPDATEINFO.XML GENERATION
 =========================

-This utility eats a errata.latest.xml from the CEFS project and converts it in to a useable updateinfo.xml that you can inject in to your CentOS repositories.
+This utility eats an errata.latest.xml from the CEFS project [http://cefs.steve-meier.de] and converts it in to a useable updateinfo.xml that you can inject in to your CentOS repositories.
 It is purpose built for a specific use case, but it can be modified to suit your particular needs.

 Usage